Data-driven balanced truncation for second-order systems with generalized proportional damping: Numerical Results

 \subsubsection{Estimating damping coefficients}

-Next, we employ the minimization routine from \Cref{ss:optDamping} to infer the Rayleigh damping coefficients from data, and use these estimated coefficients $\alphaStar$ and $\betaStar$ in the construction of the reduced-order damping matrix.
+Next, we employ the minimization procedure from \Cref{ss:optDamping} to infer the Rayleigh damping coefficients from data, and use these estimated coefficients $\alphaStar$ and $\betaStar$ in the construction of the reduced-order models.
 For this set of experiments, we only consider \soQuadbt{} to highlight the effects of the estimated coefficients on the reduced model error.
 The data $\Bg_{k}$ used to infer the damping coefficients are the evaluations of the transfer function $\BG(\i \vartheta_{k})$ and $\BG(\i\zeta_{k})$ at the left and right quadrature points.
-For solving the minimization problem~\cref{eqn:rayleighOpt}, we use the built-in MATLAB optimizer \texttt{fminunc} provided with the gradients~\cref{eqn:alphaDeriv,eqn:betaDeriv} from \Cref{thm:grads}.
-The internal minimization algorithm is the BFGS method with step and optimality tolerances both set to $10^{-8}$.
+For solving the minimization problem~\cref{eqn:rayleighOpt}, we use the optimizer \texttt{particleswarm} provided by MATLAB's global optimization toolbox.
+Once suitable minima $\alphaStar$ and $\betaStar$ are determined and a reduced model is computed by~\Cref{alg:soQuadBT} using these parameters, we employ the post-processing step described in~\Cref{ss:optDamping} using the gradients~\cref{eqn:RayleighDeriv} from \Cref{thm:grads} to form the reduced-order damping term.
+For this post-processing step, the built-in MATLAB optimizer \texttt{fminunc} is used; the internal minimization algorithm is the BFGS method with step and optimality tolerances both set to $10^{-10}$.